jwalker/SIRT/README.md

 Can be use to check for SMTP relay servers and send (spoofed) emails of chosen target.

-I wrote this tool on during an assessment, where vulnerability scanner had identified a few mail servers.
+I wrote this tool during an assessment, where a vulnerability scanner identified a few mail servers.
 Instead of trying to check each system for internal relays, it was much easier to have the script do it for me.